DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: The Proposed Method

-Here, $\odot$ denotes element-wise multiplication.
-By using this efficient masking strategy, we ensure that the entire image is regenerated with only two forward passes of the diffusion inpainting model, minimizing computational overhead while maintaining high-quality in-distribution reconstruction.
-Since the entire image is processed in this stage, adversarial patches, regardless of their location or shape, are effectively transformed into benign, in-distribution data.
+where $\odot$ denotes element-wise multiplication.
+By using this efficient masking strategy, we regenerate the entire image with only two forward passes, minimizing computational overhead.
+Since every region of the image is processed in this stage, adversarial patches are effectively transformed into benign and in-distribution data regardless of their location or shape.